ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

 ## Some technical details

-For those interested how the cross compilation works, here are the main ingredients:
+For those interested how the cross compilation is set up, here are the main ingredients:

  - The standard MacOS Xcode toolchains are used to cross compile C/C++ code by passing the `-arch arm64` flag to clang and clang++.
  - The [universal gfortran 12.2](https://mac.r-project.org/tools/) version from CRAN (thanks to Simon Urbanek) is used to cross compile fortran code, also by passing `gfortran -arch arm64`.